T1A0R3S2H/DSA-Solutions/Extra Important Templates/Tree/Deletion of a node in BST.md

 ### Explanation
 The `deleteNode` function deletes a node with a specific key in a binary search tree (BST).
-Here’s a step-by-step explanation:
+Step-by-step explanation:

 1. **Base Case**:
     - If the `root` is `NULL`, it means the tree is empty or we've reached a leaf node's child.
 So, return `NULL`.